 Love is showing up, on repeat, day after day.
-It's the things you never knew you'd do-- like catching your six-year-old's barf in your hands, or forgiving a friend and forgiving the hurt over and over again until you don't remember it anymore, which you hope is soon.
+It's the things you never knew you'd do.
+Like spending nights in the NICU next to your newborn's incubator.
+Or forgiving the hurt of a friend over and over again until you don't remember it anymore, which you hope is soon.
 Sometimes you are the target of your own love when you allow yourself to let go of guilt, grief, or fear.

 "I know the secret of life: If you want to have loving feelings, do loving things."

-Just like the verb cooking, loving calls for a lot of trial, practice, mistake-making, and what can feel like wasted time and resources.
+Just like the verb cooking, loving calls for a lot doing.
+Trial, practice, mistake-making, and what can feel like wasted time and resources.
 But your flops are exactly how you learn to love better.
 The trick is to not give up.
 Keep practicing.
 Your acts refine as you practice them.
 Your acts become who you are.
-With a little tenacity your love eventually looks more like the souffle you'd hoped for and less like the dog's breakfast.
+With a little tenacity your love eventually looks more like the soufflé you'd hoped for and less like the dog's breakfast.

-Remember all this when you make these pretty little cookies for your Valentine beloveds.
-Each time you press your pinky into the dough, you imprint the part of yourself that's set on loving.
-The soft, unchilled dough gives way to make adorable little heart shaped vessels that hold a tad of sweet goodness you also have made.
+Remember all this when you make these pretty little Valentine heart shortbread cookies for your beloveds.
+Each time you press your pinky into the dough, you imprint the part of yourself that is set on loving.
+The soft, unchilled dough gives way to make adorable little heart shaped vessels that hold a tad of sweet blood orange goodness you also have made.

-As you form the little hearts, they will remind you of your beloveds.
-Some, like a crotchety uncle, hide their tenderness in wrinkly crookedness.
+As you form the little Valentine hearts, they will remind you of your beloveds.
+Some, like a crotchety uncle, hide their tenderness in crooked wrinkles.
 Some, like an emotional 8th grader, absolutely cannot contain their contents.
 Others are the picture of every-hair-in-place perfection.
 The likeness of each heart says they belong together on the plate.
 Their uniquenesses make the plateful interesting.
 Just like you and your beloveds.